 In November, 1998, representatives from industry were invited to a Technical and Operations Workshop to assist ODP in (1) identifying technical and infrastructure issues associated with operating a multi-platform program; and (2) suggesting effective mechanisms to address the issues.
 In May, 1999, a second scientific meeting will be held in Vancouver, B.C., to define the scientific objectives of the new drilling program, with particular emphasis on the non-riser vessel, thereby complementing the results of CONCORD.
-This meeting is called COMPLEX (Conference on Multi Platform Exloration).
+This meeting is called COMPLEX (Conference on Multi Platform Exploration).

-Copies of the ODP Long Range Plan and the CONCORD Workshop Report are available from JOI (see back cover for contact information).
+Copies of the ODP Long Range Plan, the CONCORD Workshop Report, and the COMPLEX Workshop Report are available from JOI (see last page for contact information).